ByunTaeyeon02/IndividualCS161/docs/app_users/README.md

  		- If you hover over the logo the name of the game will show :)
  	- Darkmode Toggle: default of light
   		- Works even if you move to another page using the navbar
-    		- Preference doesn't save when refreshing the page (WIP)
    	- Hamburger Menu
-   		- If you are logged in (Not connected to the backend)
+   		- If you are logged in
    	 		- Game: navigate to the game page
-   	   		- Score: show stats of player (Only for players who signed in) (WIP)
+   	   		- Score: show stats of player (Only for players who signed in)
-			- Setting: edit the user's settings like password and username or delete the account (Only for players who signed in) (WIP)
+			- Setting: edit the user's settings like password and username or delete the account (Only for players who signed in)
-			- Log-out: log out of account (WIP)
+			- Log-out: log out of account
-		- Else (Not connected to the backend)
+		- Else
 			- Game: navigate to the game page
-  			- Log-in/Sign-up: Gives options for users to log-in or sign-up to save score (WIP)
+  			- Log-in/Sign-up: Gives options for users to log-in or sign-up to save score